 Reykjavík Campsite is located in Laugardalur leisure area, the green heart of the city, beside the famous Laugardalslaug geothermal pool, the national football stadium. the Botanical Gardens, the Petting Zoo, and various play and hike areas.
 So much to do and see!

-The campsite is 2km out of the center and bike rental is available.
-There is also a direct bus line which stops in front of the campsite.
-The lovely walk to the city centera along the seaside takes around 30 minutes.
+The campsite is 2km out of the center.
+There is a direct bus line which stops in front of the campsite.
+The lovely walk to the city center along the seaside takes around 30 minutes.

-All necessities are within 10 min walk from the Campsite; bus and tour stop, a grocery store, a bank, an ATM, various café and restaurants.
+All necessities are within 10 min walk from the Campsite; bus and tour stop, a grocery store, a bank, an ATM, various cafes and local restaurants.

 Laugardalur Swimming pool